ESCOMP/CTSM/doc/source/tech_note/Radiative_Fluxes/CLM50_Tech_Note_Radiative_Fluxes.rst

    K=\frac{G\left(\mu \right)}{\mu }

-where :math:`G\left(\mu \right)` and :math:`\mu`  are parameters in the two-stream approximation (section 3.1).
+where :math:`G\left(\mu \right)` and :math:`\mu`  are parameters in the two-stream approximation (section :numref:`Canopy Radiative Transfer`).

-The model uses the two-stream approximation to calculate radiative transfer of direct and diffuse radiation through a canopy that is differentiated into leaves that are sunlit and those that are shaded (section 3.1).
+The model uses the two-stream approximation to calculate radiative transfer of direct and diffuse radiation through a canopy that is differentiated into leaves that are sunlit and those that are shaded (section :numref:`Canopy Radiative Transfer`).
 The two-stream equations are integrated over all plant area (leaf and stem area) in the canopy.
-The model has an optional (though not supported) multi-layer canopy, as described by Bonan et al.
+The model has an optional (though not supported) multi-layer canopy, as described by :ref:`Bonan et al. (2012) <Bonanetal2012>`.
-(2012).
 The multi-layer model is only intended to address the non-linearity of light profiles, photosynthesis, and stomatal conductance in the plant canopy.